 The way UV light purifies water and kills microorganisms is the same reason you get a sunburn, certain light frequencies destroy cell structures and DNA.
 Viruses also cannot handle excessive UV light exposure.

 Not all UV lights are made the same.
 To disinfect your water, the best bulbs be in the UVC band between 200 nm and 300 nm.
 Preferably around 260 nm for best results.
 The nm here stands for nanometer, and is a measure of the bulbs primary wavelength and thus frequency.
 When shopping for UV bulbs, make sure you check the listing for this number, as many UV “blacklights” are not in this range and will not work to disinfect your water.

-This UVC LED bulb on eBay is suitable for use in a UV water disinfectant system.
+This UVC LED bulb on eBay (link broken) is suitable for use in a UV water disinfectant system.
 UV LEDs like this one are also great when used with off grid solar systems, because they naturally run directly off 12V or 24V DC, which make them highly efficiency compared to other UV bulbs like fluorescent bulbs.

 WARNING.
 UVC bulbs used for water disinfection are potentially harmful to humans, and can cause sunburn or eye damage.
 Take proper precautions to avoid exposure.